 To help guide your meeting and make sure it is productive, these questions should be answered in the follow-up:

 A little change of scenery is often just what a business needs to invigorate productivity and company culture.
-Having clear goals and objectives, training and planning where all can be heard, and an appropriate mix of relaxed activities just for fun, are all important factors that work together to create an effective and memorable corporate retreat.
+Having clear goals and objectives, offering training and planning sessions where all can be heard, and giving employees an appropriate mix of relaxed activities just for fun are all important factors that work together to create an effective and memorable corporate retreat.

 Work with CMOE to Plan Your Next Corporate Retreat